istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

           version: v1
     {{< /text >}}

-1. Define proper route rules for the service using a virtual service.
+1. Define proper route rules for the service using a `VirtualService`.
     For example, add a simple route rule for the `v1` subset of the `reviews` service:

     {{< text yaml >}}